JoshuaSkootsky/JoshuaSkootsky/README.md

 - 💬 Ask me about: React, algorithms, history
 - ❄️ A bit concerned, slightly proud, that some of my code is living in a vault in the Arctic...
 - 🖋️ I love markdown.md!

+## A bit more info:
+* I have a 4-year BA degree in Math from Yeshiva University, (YU)
+* I did the Fullstack Academy (FSA) software engineering intensive, 4 months
+* I've done research in computational chemistry and biophysics, including a magical summer at the University of Michigan
+* Been doing full stack web development with JavaScript and React

 <!--
 - 🔭 I’m currently working on ...